While my little boat moves on its mooring of mist,

 Interpretation

-This poem was composed in the autumn of 730 AD, during Meng Haoran's wanderings through the Wu and Yue regions.
-Having failed the imperial examination in Chang'an the previous year, he wrote in resignation, "I've given up seeking office at the northern gate, / And retired to my humble hut by the Southern Hill."
-Determined to retire from public life, Meng Haoran, after returning to seclusion, chose instead to embark on a long journey.
-He left Xiangyang, sailed down the Han River into the Yangtze, passed through Xunyang and Jiande, journeying eastward all the way to central Yue.
-This was a self-imposed exile, a spiritual wandering—he sought to dilute the pain of his failure through geographical distance.
+This poem was composed in the autumn of the 18th year of the Kaiyuan era (730 AD), during Meng Haoran's wanderings through the Wu-Yue region.
+The previous year, he had failed the imperial examinations in Chang'an and written the lines "To the Northern Palace, no more petitions I send; / To the South Mountain, to my humble hut I wend," resolving to retreat into reclusion.
+Yet after returning to seclusion, Meng Haoran chose instead to travel far from home.
+He left Xiangyang, traveled down the Han River into the Yangtze, passing through Xunyang and Jiande, all the way eastward to the heart of Yue.
+This was a self-imposed exile, a spiritual vagrancy—he would use geographical distance to dilute the pain of his failure.

 First Couplet: "移舟泊烟渚,日暮客愁新。"